cdpxe/CCEAP/documentation/README.md

 * [Rate/Throughput](http://ih-patterns.blogspot.de/p/p9.html), indirectly supported via the *Interpacket Time* Pattern

 An explanation of how each pattern is addressed by CCEAP can moreover be found in our CCS'16 poster (Wendzel and Mazurczyk, 2016), cf. *Further Reading* at the end of the document.

+## Using CCEAP as a Traffic Generator

+The tool can be used easily as a traffic generator, also when the semantics of the actual protocol are not required.
+For instance, the packet size can be manipulated to simulate packet-size covert channels (size modulation pattern) and with the provided tool `iat_encode`, one can easily create timing channels (running `./client -t ´./iat_encode [input-file] [low-time] [high-time]´`, where the time values must be provided in units of ms. In fact, the author used CCEAP to generate traffic for several of his papers.

 ## Further Reading